 Below are some ways it has been said you can determine the sex of your chick from before hatch to at about one to three days old:

 - Egg shape – Old farm lore suggests that the shape of an egg can give you an idea of the sex of a chick before it has even hatched.
 Pretty genius, huh?
-The theory is that eggs that are rounded in shape will produce hens, while eggs that are pointed or oblong in shape will produce roosters.
-If this were actually true no one would hatch roosters, right?
-While it sounds interesting there is no scientific data to back up these claims.
-I actually tried it last year just for fun and found that I hatched both hens and roosters from each egg shape.
-So if you are looking for a fun experiment it is worth a try, but you shouldn’t get your hopes up.
+The theory is that rounded eggs will produce hens, while eggs that are pointed or oblong in shape will produce roosters.
+If this were actually true, no one would hatch roosters, right?
+While it sounds interesting, no scientific data supports these claims.
+I tried it last year just for fun and found that I hatched both hens and roosters from each egg shape.
+So, if you are looking for a fun experiment, it is worth a try, but you shouldn’t get your hopes up.

 - Weight on a string – Another old wive’s tale is that if you tie a weight to a string and dangle it above a developing egg the weight will swing in a circular motion if it is a hen, and back and forth if it is a rooster.
 Again, there is no scientific data to back this up but if you want to try it for fun there is no harm.